lukechanning/grayscale-press/README.md

-I do not take credit, for the designing of this template!
+I do not take credit for the designing of this template!

 ## What is it?

-Grayscale Press is a WordPress reworking of [Grayscale](http://startbootstrap.com/template-overviews/grayscale/), a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
+Grayscale Press is a WordPress reworking of [Grayscale](http://startbootstrap.com/template-overviews/grayscale/) & [Grayscale SASS](https://github.com/blackfyre/grayscale-sass), a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 It is designed to be a rapid-fire solution to a landing page for your WP installation.
 It is meant to stand oustide your theme, acting as a special-cases page for events, promotions, etc. It's also made to look bloody good, of course!

 The template itself uses Gulp, Bower and SCSS for development.
 You do not need to use these things, if you want to work out of the box.
 If you want to do some customization, it should be easier thanks to the extras!